 Cid brings her savvy computer skills and love for cats to Hazel Ridge.
 Cid began her RVT journey by graduating from the Veterinary Technology program at Cosumnes River College in 1983.
 She left the veterinary field to pursue a career in computer programming, but her love of animals brought her back to veterinary medicine.
 At Hazel Ridge she is able to combine both interests by being our own on-site IT person (lucky for us!).
 Most of Cid’s remaining time is spent caring for adult cats and kittens with River City Cat Rescue.

 Brenna first came to Hazel Ridge as a teenager when her family’s dog needed veterinary care in 1986.
 She earned her Bachelor’s degree in Biological Sciences from UC Davis in 1995.
 She worked in the fisheries biology field before attending the Veterinary Technology program at Cosumnes River College.
 Brenna came to work at Hazel Ridge as a veterinary assistant in 1999 and in 2001 became an RVT.
-She works part time at Hazel Ridge, spending the majority of her time caring for her family and pets: two dogs, two cats, and desert tortoise named Mario.
+She works part-time at Hazel Ridge, spending the majority of her time caring for her family and pets: two dogs, two cats, and a desert tortoise named Mario.

 Elise has personal experience with whelping and raising puppies.
-Her knowledge and experience with both conformation and agility trials compliments her role as an RVT for Hazel Ridge Veterinary Clinic.
+Her knowledge and experience with both conformation and agility trials compliment her role as an RVT for Hazel Ridge Veterinary Clinic.
 She graduated from the Veterinary Technology program at Cosumnes River College in 2008 and has been working at Hazel Ridge ever since.
 She currently works part time as she is also the busy mother of two young children.
 When she is not at Hazel Ridge she is caring for both her human and non-human family including many dogs, cat, goats, and chickens.

 Although Betsy is our newest RVT at Hazel Ridge, she is not short on experience!
 In fact, Betsy began her career in 1977 when she graduated from the Veterinary Technology program at Cosumnes River College.
 She previously worked at another veterinary clinic until 2017 when she joined our team.
 Betsy is very knowledgeable, experienced, and comes into any situation with a level head and cool demeanor.
 In her free time Betsy enjoys spending time with her six grandchildren.
 She shares her home with her husband, two dogs, and a kitty.